Describe attribute fields

 Location or Place Name

 Values in this field represent a geographic location.
-Examples of values in such a field include a street address, city name, region, building name (such as A.K.
+Examples include a street address, city name, region, building name (such as A.K.
 Smiley Public Library), attraction name (such as Alameda County Fairgrounds or Cairngorms National Park), postal code, or country.

 Coordinate